RonenTGreat/100-days-of-code/log.md

 **Today's Progress**: Started with Node.js, but I feel like I am rushing things so I decided to practice more with HTML and CSS.
 **Thoughts:** I feel like I know nothing, need to put myself at ease.

+### Day 30: November 24, 2021

+**Today's Progress**:  Practised with CSS flexbox today, Traversy Media explaination on it really gave me more understanding on it.
+**Thoughts:** I will mark today as successful